 Northwestern Mutual is ideal for seniors seeking a whole life insurance policy with an accessible cash value plus an accelerated care benefit.
 Convertible term policies are also available for seniors.

-The company was ranked fourth in J.D.
-Power’s 2020 Life Insurance Study and has an A++ financial strength rating with AM Best.
-Northwestern Mutual has been around since 1857 and has an excellent history of paying dividends to permanent policyholders.
+The company was ranked third in J.D.
+Power’s 2021 U.S. Life Insurance Study and has an A++ financial strength rating with AM Best.
+Northwestern Mutual has been around since 1859 and has an excellent history of paying dividends to permanent policyholders.

 Read our Northwestern Mutual review for more details.